omokhele/Module-2-Project/README.md

 ![Flag Logo](https://upload.wikimedia.org/wikipedia/commons/3/3d/Flag-map_of_the_world_%282017%29.png)

-My Module 2 project is a countries database that gives an overview of countries across the habitable continents of the world.
+My Module 2 project is a countries database api that gives an overview of countries across the habitable continents of the world.
 Included in my database a country as a representation of each habitable continent.
 ___

 ## Installation Instructions